 Students who register for fewer than 12 credits will be charged per credit hour.
 A $20 registration fee will also be added for part-time students.

 Courses taken for audit are charged at the same rate as for-credit courses.

 Students who register for more than 20 credit hours will be charged per credit hour for each credit over 20.
 The charges will be calculated at the student's current semester tuition rate.
 However, undergraduate students who register for more than 20 credit hours will not be billed an overload charge for auditing courses.

-New undergraduate students are charged a one-time $350 administration fee which supports first-year initiatives, university transcripts, transfer student programming and related undergraduate initiatives to support new students' transition and success.
+New undergraduate students are charged a one-time $400 administration fee which supports first-year initiatives, transfer student programming and related undergraduate initiatives to support new students' transition and success.

-Some courses carry special fees to cover the cost of labs/studios, special equipment, materials and/or field trips.
+Some courses carry special fees to cover the cost of labs/studios, special equipment, online text materials and/or field trips.
 These fees are noted in the course descriptions.

 Full-time UNH students are required to have adequate health insurance as a condition of enrollment.
 A charge for the UNH student health benefits plan will appear on full-time student accounts.
 Students presenting proof of adequate coverage from another insurance carrier may waive the UNH plan.
 Students with F1 or J1 visas are required to use the UNH plan.
 For information on the UNH Student Health Benefits Plan see Health Insurance.